NetworkCurator/NetworkCurator.github.io/developer/database.md

 <sup>2</sup> This table is created during installation, but its support still work-in-progress.

+{:.p-note}
-It is noteworthy that in addition to identifiers set by user (e.g. network name, node name, link name), the database creates internal ids for all network elements.
+In addition to identifiers set by user (e.g. network name, node name, link name), the database creates internal ids for all network elements.
 These consist of one letter prefix (e.g. 'W' for networks and 'N' for nodes) followed by a few random characters.
-Matching across tables is often performed using these internal identifiers.
+Table joins are often performed using these internal identifiers.